rockkingjy/paperReading/selfDrivingCar.md

 ## Papers on self-driving cars

+1712.Beyond Grand Theft Auto V for Training, Testing and Enhancing Deep Learning in Self Driving Cars

 1711.CARLA: An Open Urban Driving Simulator[[Code](https://github.com/carla-simulator/carla)]: an open-source simulator for autonomous driving.

+1708.Deep Steering: Learning End-to-End Driving Model from Spatial and Temporal Visual Cues

+1707.Failing to Learn: Autonomously Identifying Perception Failures for Self-driving Cars

+1705.Detecting Drivable Area for Self-driving Cars: An Unsupervised Approach

+1703.Interpretable Learning for Self-Driving Cars by Visualizing Causal Attention

+1703.Feature Analysis and Selection for Training an End-to-End Autonomous Vehicle Controller Using the Deep Learning Approach

+1702.Deep Learning Algorithm for Autonomous Driving using GoogLeNet

+1702.Brain Inspired Cognitive Model with Attention for Self-Driving Cars

+1700.End-to-End Ego Lane Estimation based on Sequential Transfer Learning for Self-Driving Cars

+1700.End-to-end Driving via Conditional Imitation Learning

+1700.End-to-End Deep Reinforcement Learning for Lane Keeping Assist

+1700.A vision-centered multi-sensor fusing approach to self-localization and obstacle perception for robotic cars: focus on sensor fusing.

-1700.End-to-end Learning of Driving Models from Large-scale Video Datasets[[Code](https://github.com/gy20073/BDD_Driving_Model)]
+1612.End-to-end Learning of Driving Models from Large-scale Video Datasets[[Code](https://github.com/gy20073/BDD_Driving_Model)]

-[1604.End to End Learning for Self-Driving Cars](https://arxiv.org/abs/1604.07316): nvidia's wonderful work using cnn with 3 cameras.
+1604.End to End Learning for Self-Driving Cars: nvidia's wonderful work using cnn.

+1604.A Survey of Motion Planning and Control Techniques for Self-driving Urban Vehicles: A summary of these area before 2016, etter to read it first.

+Awesome Autonomous Vehicles[[Github](https://github.com/takeitallsource/awesome-autonomous-vehicles)]: Papaers and resources before 2017.

 ## Resources